Island country: War

 although their isolation also makes them a difficult target.

 Natural resources

 Many developing small island countries rely heavily on fish for their main supply of food.

-Some are turning to renewable energy—such as wind power, hydropower, geothermal power and biodiesel from copra oil—to defend against potential rises in oil prices.
+Some are turning to renewable energy—such as wind power, solar power, hydropower, geothermal power, and biomass.

 Geography

 Some island countries are more affected than other countries by climate change, which produces problems such as reduced land use, water scarcity, and sometimes even resettlement issues.
 Some low-lying island countries are slowly being submerged by the rising water levels of the Pacific Ocean.

 Climate change also impacts island countries by causing natural disasters such as tropical cyclones, hurricanes, flash floods and droughts.

 Climate change

 Economics

 Many island countries rely heavily on imports and are greatly affected by changes in the global economy.
 Due to the nature of island countries their economies are often characterised by being smaller, relatively isolated from world trade and economy, more vulnerable to shipping costs, and more likely to suffer environmental damage to infrastructure; exceptions include Japan, Taiwan and the United Kingdom.

 The dominant industry for many island countries is tourism.